arustyt/wled-tools/doc/WLED_presets.md

     sx: 125
   transition: 7
 ```
-While mixing these formats in a single file may not make sense, the ability to merge multiple preset YAML files
+While supporting a mix of formats #1 and #2 in a single file may not seem necessary, the ability to merge
-into a single WLED preset JSON file is supported.
+multiple preset YAML files into a single WLED preset JSON file is supported.
-Supporting a mix of structures allows merging files containing the both structures.
+By supporting a mix of structures it allows merging of files containing the both structures.

-Support for the original structure will continue for this reason: If a WLED presets JSON file is converted to
+> **Sidebar:** Support for the original structure will continue indefinitely for this reason:
-YAML (using **json2yaml.py**) the resulting YAML file will be in the original structure.
-This makes it an
+If a WLED presets JSON file is converted to YAML (using **json2yaml.py**) the resulting YAML
+file will be in the original structure.
+This makes it an easy way to get a starting YAML file
-easy way to get a starting YAML file to use with this package to generate WLED presets JSON files.
+to use with this package to generate WLED presets JSON files.